skiritan/aws-identity-round-robin-workshop/docs/permission-boundaries-advanced/build.md

 To setup your environment please expand one of the following drop-downs (depending on how if you are doing this workshop at either an **AWS event** or **individually**) and follow the instructions:

-??? info "Click here if doing this workshop at an *AWS Sponsored Event*"
+??? info "Click here if doing this workshop at an *AWS Event and AWS has provided the account to use*"

 	**Console Login:** if you are attending this workshop at an official AWS event then your team should have the URL and login credentials for your account.
 This will allow you to login to the account using AWS SSO.
 Browse to that URL and login.